cdefgah/whatsapp-jpeg-repair/README.md

 ### macOS and Linux users

-You need to perform the following steps once before using the application.
+Before using the application, **it is important** to perform the following steps.
 Open terminal in the application folder.
 Then run the following command in the terminal:

 ```bash
 chmod +x ./prepare.sh